MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

     - Management can mitigate file format obsolescence where documents are stored in multiple formats (or multiple indepent readers)  and tested for format characteristics at audit.
 Failures occur at the level of an entire document, but the threat of loss could be modeled as with a block error rate implying a certain document failure rate for fixed size documents, where the number of servers represents the number of independent formats stored.
     - Unmanaged format obsolescence cannot be addressed through redundancy, etc., and will not show on audits.

-What are are not modeling
+What we are not modeling
 - Sophisticated adversaries that attack the auditing mechanism
 - Cascading failure/contagion
 - Environmental glitch that directly affect background rate of server glitch